Purdue Global Commitment

-- Week 3: This is the checkpoint week.
-It marks the end of your introductory period, and is the time to let us officially know if you no longer wish to continue.
+- Week 3—Checkpoint Week: The checkpoint week marks the end of your introductory period, and is the time to let us officially know if you no longer wish to continue.
 Otherwise, if you’re meeting our academic standards, and have submitted all required documentation, you will move forward with your Purdue Global education.

-- Week 10: The first term ends.
-If you meet all academic and course requirements, you will earn your course credits and continue your degree path.
+- Week 10—First Term Ends: If you meet all academic and course requirements, you will earn your course credits and continue your degree path.

 Our online Math, Science, Technology, and Writing Centers offer support whenever, wherever you have an internet connection.
 Our professors are just a click away.
 You can email them directly from the classroom or contact them during online office hours.

 *Classes count toward a degree if satisfactorily completed.
 No credits are earned if the student withdraws during the introductory period (3 weeks for new qualifying undergraduate students), which begins day one of the first term.
 Students who choose to continue their studies at Purdue Global will need to meet specific requirements.
-Graduate programs not included.
+Graduate and Bachelor of Science in Professional Flight programs not included.
 Additional terms may apply to international and non-U.S. citizen students.
 For further information, see the University Catalog.